 The Healthy Class Award is now embedded throughout the school.
 Every day the Healthy Happy Helpers record how many children have healthy snacks.
 This information is shared ad celebrated within our weekly awards assembly.
 This provides the opportunity to allow pupils to improve and promote their healthy choices and lead on whole school initiatives.
 Healthy lifestyle opportunities are further enhanced through after school clubs; inter school sporting events, cluster transition projects, residential centres and community events.
-For example, all pupils participated in a whole school circuit fitness session with Paralympian, Jack Rutter to raise money to help fund athletes and provide sports equipment for the school.
-Additionally, there are established weekly programmes, across the school, to promote health related exercise through our links with Swansea City Football Club (Premier League Primary Stars), Urdd sporting events and our cluster Rugby Development Officer.
+For example, there are established weekly programmes, across the school, to promote health related exercise through our links with Swansea City Football Club (Premier League Primary Stars), Urdd sporting events and our cluster Rugby Development Officer.
 This enables the school to offer very good health, fitness and well-being education.
 Experienced staff are timetabled across the school for this quality provision to impact all learners.

 Nearly all pupils continue to develop their awareness of respect, care and concern for others.
 Most children are confident in their approach to learning and social situations and have good levels of self-esteem.
 Through our development on the Rights Respecting programme, we have introduced a ‘Right of the Fortnight’ during a focused assembly.
 As a result, the school has achieved the Bronze Rights Respecting Award.
 Our Happy Healthy Helpers have set up a pupil drop in system, called ‘Turn your frown upside down’, and those who attended could talk about how it supports their understanding of emotions and social situations.
 Additionally, the school systems for supporting all pupils ensure effective strategies and support are put into place for those children identified as having low self-esteem and lack of confidence.
 Very good support is offered to pupils who are supported through our work with multi-agency professionals such as; Access to Learning, EWS, TAF, Social Services, Health Service, Educational Psychologist and the LA Behaviour Support Team.

 The school has introduced many initiatives to improve health and wellbeing provision such as eSafety programmes.
 As a result, nearly all pupils are able to explain the reasons and importance of security online and the purpose of passwords.
 Towards the end of KS2 nearly all pupils are able to explain cyber bullying in great detail with clear understanding of what to do if they found themselves in such a difficult situation.
 Furthermore, the Happy Healthy Helpers have visited a local Primary School to receive Emotion Coaching training.
 This has enabled them to embed a ‘Turn your Frown Upside Down’ pupil drop in club, led by the Health & Wellbeing Leader.
-As a result of our success, the school is in the process of applying for the 360 Safety Award.
+As a result of our success, the school has achieved the Online 360 Safety Award.

 2.2: Attitudes to learning are very good at LPS; this is evident through our Self Review systems, highlighted in our MER Timetable – such as lesson observations, listening to learners and pupil questionnaires.

 Learners at LPS are becoming increasingly independent within their learning, selecting their preferred approach and application.
 Pupil led learning is embedded and successful in nearly all classes.
 Through these experiences, pupils use their own ideas, plan, make decisions and solve problems.
 During lesson observations, most pupils demonstrate the ability to sustain concentration and show resilience.
-A strong feature of the school is high level of enthusiasm for learning, as identified in our ERW CV3 report.
+A strong feature of the school is high level of enthusiasm for learning, as identified in our Regional School Improvement Report.

 The improved pupil voice and choice of learning provision has had a direct impact on improved PSD outcomes and wellbeing.
 This has been further enhanced by our Foundation Team working closely with various organisations throughout our community to develop the outdoor learning environment.
 Additionally, FP Parent meetings and workshops held to inform and educated families on new approaches, skills and developments has improved home/school links and clarity over policy and practice.

-Pupil voice and self-determined learning is further enhanced with the application of our LPS Pupil Learning Journal, designed to develop understanding and embed the concept of the 4 Purposes from the New Curriculum for Wales.
-The aim of the Journal is to steer learners and teachers to adopt an Andragogical and Heutagogical approach.
+Pupil voice and self-determined learning is further enhanced with the application of our LPS Pupil Learning Journal (PLJ), designed to develop understanding and embed the concept of the 4 Purposes, Cross-curricular and Integral Skills.
+The aim of the PLJ is to steer learners and teachers to adopt an Andragogical and Heutagogical approach.
 This strategy empowers all pupils to reflect, self-evaluate and improve themselves as lifelong learners.
 The development and work around this strategy is shared via our website in order to guide all stake-holders in developing, promoting and sustaining an environment that will enable all pupils to progress within the new curriculum.